Green spaces in Freiburg: Stühlinger Church Square

-The concrete sculpture “Zwei Riesen.
+The concrete sculpture Zwei Riesen.
 Einer spuckt.
-Einer schluckt.”
+Einer schluckt.
 (Two giants.
 One spits.
 One swallows.), created by Franz Gutmann, is located under the Stühlinger Brücke.
-Between the two giants, the Stühlinger farmers’ market is taking place every Wednesday and Saturday morning.
+Between the two giants, the Stühlinger farmers' market takes place every Wednesday and Saturday morning.

 Between 1894 and 1929, the church square was also the location of the trade fair of Freiburg.
 Since 1995, a nostalgic fair with old fairground rides takes place there once a year.
 In 2012, the final concert of the Freiburg parade of Basel Tattoo was held there, too.

 As this place, which is close to the city center, is also frequented by homeless or addicted people, an outreach program has been set up.
 Since 2008, two municipal social workers in their specially marked vehicles take care of these people two to three times per week.

 Other parks

 The following parks are described in further detail through the links.
 Therefore, only a brief description is provided here.